paritytech/capi/docs/Configs.md

   .run();
 ```

-## Static vs. Dynamic

-If we know the exact chain(s) with which we're going to interact, we can leverage type generation to output chain-specific types.
-While **typegen is the recommended approach for static use cases, this does not apply to cases in which chains are specified dynamically**.

 ## Type Safety

 The static type of any config can describe accessible RPC server methods and FRAME metadata.
 This enables a narrowly-typed experience to flow through all usage of Capi.